Glen Cove's Shye, 17, wows all four coaches on 'The Voice' blind auditions

 When all four coaches’ chairs on "The Voice" spun around at the sound of her singing on Tuesday's "Blind Audition" episode — the musical equivalent of a grand slam home run — Glen Cove native Madison "Shye" Roberts told herself, "I have to keep my composure."

 How, when you’re just 17 and Michael Bublé, Reba McEntire, Snoop Dogg and Gwen Stefani all want you on their team for this 26th season of the NBC musical competition?
-"I just took myself back to the reason I'm there in the first place," the monomial Shye — a stage name based on her middle name, Shyelle — told Newsday.
+"I just took myself back to the reason I'm there in the first place," the monomial Shye — her preferred name based on her middle name, Shyelle — told Newsday.
 "To put on a good performance and to show them I'm dedicated enough for this."

 Shye, who turns 18 Saturday, has been earning singing honors since her days at Landing Elementary School, Robert Finley Middle School and Glen Cove High School, where she performed in musicals including "In the Heights" and "Miss Saigon" and where teacher Edward Norris encouraged her and helped her win a local music scholarship.
 Named multiple years to the Nassau Music Educators Association’s roster of All-County musicians, Skye additionally won the Hauppauge-based LGBT Network’s annual LGBT Got Big Talent competition in 2022.